mtprom/nba-dashboard/codebase-analysis.md

 - `SyncBoxScoresJob`
 - `Team` / `Player` entity shape
 - any frontend fallback metadata in `src/data/teams.ts`

+If the task is “fix history page analytics or visuals”:

+- `HistoryController` is the source of truth for filtering and analytics semantics
+- `HistoryPage` passes team-color context into team-specific visuals
+- `SeasonIdentityTags` now uses a responsive grid rather than horizontal scrolling or loose flex-wrap
+- `MonthlyHeatmap` uses a neutral-gray-to-team-color ramp, not a generic blue palette

 ## 17. Recommended Agent Workflow